dheerajps/tcobDashboardApp/readme.rst

 Log-in to the apps.business.missouri.edu/dashboard to check if the added URL shows up on the Dashboard application.

 STEP 5:
-Tell Jason it's done and forget about it :)
+Tell Jason it's done and forget about it:)
+Any questions regarding this contact Dheeraj(dpstm3@mail.missouri.edu)